calebkleveter/chatter/Tutorials/parent-child-relationships/README.md

 ---

 Great job!
 You have successfully created a parent-child relationship in Fluent!
 As always, check out the [docs](https://docs.vapor.codes/3.0/) and say 'hi' on the [Discord server](https://discord.gg/MT8VvfG)!
+You can find the source for this project [here](https://github.com/calebkleveter/chatter/tree/parent-child-relationships).

 If you want, you can add an additional `GET` route the `PostController` controller to get a single `Post` from a `User` instead of all of them.
 Have Fun!